The Unfortunate Rake: Title and origins

-Bishop and Roud state: 'Despite the number and variety of collected versions, the early history of the song is still unclear, and surprisingly few nineteenth-century broadside copies have survived.'
-They state that the song probably dates from 1740 or earlier, but that 'at present we have no evidence to support such a theory'.
-Some versions, they explain, provide clues to a sexually transmitted disease as the cause of the persona's woes; others 'manage to avoid or disguise this element'.
-They also comment that many versions incorporate a 'military-style' funeral, with pipes, drums, and rifles.
-They describe it as 'one of the most versatile songs in the Anglo-American tradition, as it seems able to adapt itself to any group or situation.'
+Bishop and Roud state: "Despite the number and variety of collected versions, the early history of the song is still unclear, and surprisingly few nineteenth-century broadside copies have survived."
+They state that the song probably dates from 1740 or earlier, but that "at present we have no evidence to support such a theory".
+Some versions, they explain, provide clues to a sexually transmitted disease as the cause of the persona's woes; others "manage to avoid or disguise this element".
+They also comment that many versions incorporate a "military-style" funeral, with pipes, drums, and rifles.
+They describe it as "one of the most versatile songs in the Anglo-American tradition, as it seems able to adapt itself to any group or situation."

 A nineteenth century broadside published by the printer Such of London is referred to in some twentieth century literature on the song.
 This version, and several others of that time, is called "The Unfortunate Lad".
-The first line of this song is 'As I was a walking down by the Lock Hospital.'
-This term, which referred to a hospital for the treatment of sexually transmitted diseases, is another item referred to by Bishop and Roud as an 'explicit hint'.
+The first line of this song is "As I was a walking down by the Lock Hospital."
+This term, which referred to a hospital for the treatment of sexually transmitted diseases, is another item referred to by Bishop and Roud as an "explicit hint".
 Several digitised images of broadside version of this song may be found online.

-In 1911, Phillips Barry, who had studied folklore at Harvard, published an article claiming that the origins of "The Unfortunate Lad" were to be found in a fragment called "My Jewel, My Joy".
+In 1911, Phillips Barry, who had studied folklore at Harvard, published an article claiming that the origins of "The Unfortunate Lad", which he incorrectly termed ‘The Unfortunate Rake’, were to be found in a fragment called "My Jewel, My Joy".
 His argument was based on a one-verse fragment provided with a tune of the same name.
 This had been collected by William Forde in Cork and published in 1909 by P W Joyce.
 The single verse is as follows: